ReactiveCocoa/ReactiveCocoa/README.md

 }];
 ```

+That will login, then fetch message, then for each message fetched, fetch the full message, log each full message and then log when it's all done.

 ## Lifetime
 The point of RAC is to make your life better as a programmer.
 To that end, `RACSubscribable`'s lifetime is a little funny.